 The results of the measurements collected by probes flow into the second component, the Monitor.
 The monitor contains all of the business logic used by the system on the data collected.
 Similar to a pattern recognition engine, the monitor looks for the various different patterns on all the collected measurements, and then it decides whether something is considered healthy.

 Monitors query the data to determine if action needs to be taken based on a predefined rule set.
 Depending on the rule or the nature of the issue, a monitor can either initiate a responder or escalate the issue to a human via an event log entry.
-In addition, monitors define how much time after a failure that a responder is executed, as well as the workflow of the recovery action.
+In addition, monitors define how much time after a failure that a responder is executed, and the workflow of the recovery action.
 Monitors have various states.
 From a system state perspective, monitors have two states:

 Healthy: The monitor is operating properly and all collected metrics are within normal operating parameters.

 Unhealthy: The monitor isn't healthy and has either initiated recovery through a responder or notified an administrator through escalation.

 From an administrative perspective, monitors have additional states that appear in the Exchange Management Shell:

 Degraded: When a monitor is in an unhealthy state from 0 through 60 seconds, it's considered Degraded.
 If a monitor is unhealthy for more than 60 seconds, it is considered Unhealthy.